-This is the third article in a series of turkey hunting articles posted to help you choose the best turkey decoy setups to use during your hunt.
+This is the third article in a series of turkey hunting articles posted to help you choose the best decoy setups to use with your turkey decoys during your hunt.
 From opening day, until your tags are filled, you can check what turkey decoy setup works best depending on the phase of season.

 Turkey Decoy Setup: A Single Hen or a Flock of Hen Decoys

 Situation: During midseason, the early-season flocks of turkey disperse, and you will start seeing toms strutting alone or with a few hens.
 They are on the move looking for company with hens.
 Meanwhile, hens begin nesting and will feed in the morning before heading to the nest in the afternoon, leaving the gobblers lonely.

 Why it works: The pecking order has been established and, for the most part, toms are no longer interested in fighting.
 If you are hunting a boss tom – the most dominant in the area – a jake or tom decoy with hens will work, as it spurs the king of the flock into a jealous outrage.
 But, decoying turkeys is about playing the odds and hen-only decoy setups will appeal more to the larger population of subordinate toms.

 When it works: After the pecking order is known, toms are out looking for love – not confrontation.
 When they fly off the roost in the morning, lusting toms will not need an invitation to come into the hen decoy spread for a closer look and a chance to breed.
 Also, several hen decoys will challenge a boss hen, and she may come to your decoys while bring the gobbler you want right behind her.
 But be cautious of calling too much in this situation, as the hens may carry the gobbler the other direction.

 Turkey Decoy Tips: